How to Save Money on ATM Fees While Traveling

 Having local cash is a must in most of the places we travel across Asia.
 Most smaller shops don’t take credit cards, and even if they do, you’ll have to consider international credit card fees (and the extra, extra percentage that local shops charge to swipe a card is a whole ‘nother blog topic).
 Withdrawing from an ATM is usually a convenient way to acquire local currency, too, as opposed to money changers.
 So what are you supposed to do to avoid spending half your vacation budget on bank fees?

 Charles Schwab high yield checking accounts don’t charge any ATM fees, and they refund any local bank fees charged to your account!
 So, not only are they not jerks, but they absorb the jerkiness of other banks!

 It’s simple: first you apply for a brokerage account.
 Don’t worry, you never have to do anything with this account again if you don’t want to—it can almost act like a savings account.
 Once you have a brokerage account, you then apply for a high yield checking account.
 It has all the bells and whistles of a standard checking account but with no fees and no minimum, and they refund alllll ATM fees.
-In 2015, we saved $870 in ATM fees.
+In 2015 alone, we saved $870 in ATM fees.
 Let that sink in.
 Almost a thousand dollars saved simply by using Charles Schwab for our overseas ATM needs.
 Depending on where you’re traveling, that could buy you another month in your destination!
-It’s a wonder I don’t have their logo tattooed somewhere on my body (yet).

 Happy traveling…and make sure to set the travel notice on your account before you go!